1. Jainism was founded by__________.

 Explanation: These belong to Digambara sect and date to 9th century CE.

-69. The Sammed Shikharji (Parasnath Hills), a major Jain pilgrimage site, is in:
+69. The Sammed Shikharji (Parasnath Hills), a major Jain pilgrimage site, is in__________.

 A) Rajasthan